|Related Tags: geo dashboard reporting|

-- For more information on the Geo charts feature, see Using and Configuring Geo Charts.
+- For more information on the Geo charts feature, see Build a Geo Chart.

 In order to display your data across regions on a map in GoodData, you’ll need a column in your data that relates data values to supported geographic regions.
 GoodData supports world countries, U.S. states, and U.S. counties.
 All available values for each type of region can be found in the linked reference files below.

 |Region type||region_type||Region ID type (region_identifier_type)||Reference file|

 name (e.g., California)

 code (e.g., CA)